michaeltoohig/bilolok/README.md

 ### Version 3.1  (version means nothing lol)

+TODO
+1. update get all route, trip routes, etc to return nakamal schema with profile
+2. work on nakamal profile points below
+3. work on frontend
+4. cache nakamal and update trip endpoints, etc to return UUID not full object

+- [ ] Can we google translate for more languages?
+Why not auto translate to major languages?

 - [x] Add easy access search for kava bar from home page
 - [ ] Map view of nakamal on nakamal profile page
 - [ ] Use vue-router sub-routes for nakamal profile tabs